jfo/blog/source/drafts/what-i-did-before-hacker-school.md

 post a year prior, I would, like, you know, really wanted to have known _that_.
 I've been meaning to write this post for _years_ now, which is ridiculous, but better late than never?

+This is written very procedurally: I did this, then this happened, then I did that.
+I don't mean to give the impression that it wasn't difficult, or that I never questioned what I was doing, because I did, a lot.
+And it was one of the more difficult things I've done in my life, most likely.
+But this post isn't about that part of the process, it's just about _what_ I did in that almost a year.

 <hr>